-Spring of even years.
+Spring.
 3(3-0) Interdepartmental with Criminal Justice.
 Administered by Criminal Justice.
-P: CJ 110 RB: CJ 220 or WS 201 R: Open to juniors or seniors.
+RB: CJ 220 or WS 201 R: Open to junjors or seniors

+Open to juniors or seniors.
 Theories on women's victimization and criminality.
 Women's experiences as victims, offenders, and criminal justice employees.
 Laws and their effects on the rights of women in the criminal justice system.

-448 Seminar in Gender and Literature
+448 Seminar in Gender and Literature Spring.

-Spring.
 3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
 Interdepartmental with English.
 Administered by English.
 P: (ENG 360 or ENG 362 or ENG 364 or ENG 368) or (WS 202 or WS 304 or approval of department) R: Open to juniors or seniors in the Department of English or in the Women, Gender and Social Justice Specialization or approval of department.